What is a Uniform Distribution?

 Uniform Distribution Examples

-In real life, analysts use the uniform distribution to model the following:
+In real life, analysts use the uniform distribution to model the following outcomes because they are uniformly distributed:

 - Rolling dice and coin tosses.